Achievable logoAchievable logo

 Rules

-A rule is created when a legal provision needs to be clarified or interpreted further for all registered persons and related parties.
-Rules can be created and applied to all states through the NASAA, or by a specific state administrator that only applies to their state.
+A rule is issued when a legal provision needs clarification or further interpretation for all registered persons and related parties.
+Rules may be adopted across states through NASAA, or issued by a specific state administrator for that state only.
 For example, here’s an NASAA rule relating to investment advisory contracts.
-While the USA covers these contracts, further interpretation and discussion was obviously needed.
+The USA addresses these contracts, but additional interpretation and detail were needed.

 Orders

-Orders are similar to rules, but typically apply to a specific circumstance or person.
+Orders are similar to rules, but they typically apply to a specific person or situation.
 For example, here’s an order from New Mexico’s administrator relating to single-agent broker-dealers in the age of COVID-19.
-The order doesn’t apply to all broker-dealers; just those with only one agent.
+The order doesn’t apply to all broker-dealers - only those with a single agent.

-A unique type of order an administrator can issue is a cease and desist order.
-These are common in the legal world, both within and outside the securities industry.
-Cease and desist orders essentially are formal warnings prior to taking legal action.
-If the administrator believes an unethical or illegal action may be occurring, they could issue a cease and desist as a “warning shot” of sorts.
-There’s no legal obligation to pursue an action, so it’s possible nothing comes after the order is issued (especially if the unethical or illegal action ceases).
+A unique type of order is a cease and desist order.
+These are common in many areas of law, including securities regulation.
+A cease and desist order is essentially a formal warning before legal action is pursued.
+If the administrator believes an unethical or illegal action may be occurring, they may issue a cease and desist as a “warning shot.”
+There’s no legal obligation to take further action, so it’s possible nothing follows - especially if the conduct stops.

-Petitioning the court for an injunction could prevent further harm to investors in the short term.
+An injunction can help prevent further harm to investors in the short term.
 After the investigation is complete, the administrator could pursue several actions:

 *All of these actions are discussed in detail later in this unit.
 Follow the links above for more information.